Privatik/BaseProject/README.md

 # BaseProject

-It is used to quick start a new projects
+It is used to quick start new projects

 In the project is using
 - Navigation: Appyx